kienkid/excel-bypass-script/README.md

 # Excel Bypass Script
 Script to remove VBA project protect password, unprotect worksheet and workbook.
-For Excel file encryption, the approach is brute force
+For Excel file encryption, the approach is brute force which not include in this script

 ## Prerequisite
 You need to install Python before using the script